techbrett/OfficeDocs-SkypeForBusiness/Teams/walkie-talkie-troubleshoot.md

 - Shake and send.
 This feature must be enabled at the tenant level in Teams.
 - **Send feedback**.
 The default feedback option.
 In Teams, tap the profile picture, and then tap **Settings** > **Help & feedback** > **Send feedback**.
 To learn more, see [Give feedback in Teams](https://support.microsoft.com/office/give-feedback-in-microsoft-teams-c0fb6297-22af-4db5-b19b-69e0a6720927#ID0EBBD=Android).

+> [!NOTE]
+> If you're in direct contact with Microsoft, include the number of people who are experiencing the issue.
+If possible, include a video that shows the steps to reproduce the issue.

 ## Known limitations